-How do I start a new period?
+How to start a new pay period

 Description